Stat 470/670 Lecture 16: Logistic regression part 2

 ## `geom_smooth()` using formula = 'y ~ x'

 The points on the plot fall exactly on two lines, so look at the smooth instead.
 We see there’s a little bit of waviness.
 This is fairly typical for logistic regression: there’s no reason why the relationship between probability and the predictors should have that exact functional form.
-But the improvement in fit you get from fitting a nonparametric model is fairly small.

 Now plot the residuals against distance.
 What we’re looking for here is whether the function form is correct, or whether we need more flexibility in how we use distance to predict switching.